The question, “Who is Kathie?” fuels my writing and pushes me to grow!

 My love of words began when I was very young.
 Books were cherished in our family.
 Playing outside and reading were encouraged more than any other form of entertainment.
 When I learned to read by myself, the whole world opened up.
 We received books for gifts and were encouraged to read anything and everything.
 Before long I was devouring young adult mysteries (Nancy Drew and The Hardy Boys), classics (The Three Musketeers and Treasure Island), the Colllier’s Encyclopedia on our bookshelf, and our Children’s Animal Encyclopedia.
 As an adolescent, I made a point of reading the lyrics on vinyl record sleeves, articles in borrowed issues of Teen magazine, and once, a smutty novel I found on a neighbour’s bookshelf when I was babysitting.

 On my birthday the year I left home in 1971, my aunt gave me a copy of Khalil Gibran’s The Prophet.
 I still have the same inscribed copy.
 Until that time, I didn’t realize then how deeply my heart ached for deeper connection with my Soul Self.
-I never expected that my bond with poetic expression would continue for a lifetime.
+I never expected that my bond with self-expression would continue for a lifetime.

-As a public speaker trained by Toastmasters International, I am comfortable at readings and speaking from the podium, and am thrilled to share my writing or give inspirational presentations.
+I am comfortable at readings and speaking from the podium, and am thrilled to share my writing or give inspirational presentations.
 When the opportunity arises, I enjoy giving my views about the importance of writing as a tool for self-understanding.